Sunday, June 21, 2026

 This was the novel that started it all for Stephen King.
 It wasn’t his first book, nor his first great book, but it was the first King book to top The New York Times bestseller list, a feat he has repeated over 30 times since.
 It’s the book where his reign of terror really began.

 People say King is a sloppy writer, an indifferent craftsman, that he goes for big scares and brand-name placement in place of things like tone and character.
 Yes, sometimes I am one of those people.
 But The Dead Zone forces a reappraisal.
-It has a powerful human intimacy, a sense of what makes people tick, that makes it a very credible horror tale.
+It has a powerful human intimacy, a sense of what makes people tick, that makes for a very credible horror tale.

 John Smith has a problem other people would kill for: An ability to see the future.
 Precognitive insight has been part of his life as long as he can remember; after a five-year coma it metastasizes to a point where he can discern the fates of other people by touching their hands.